troldal/OpenXLSX/README.md

 As the heading says - the latest "Release" that is shown on https://github.com/troldal/OpenXLSX/releases is from 2021-11-06, and severely outdated - please pull / download the latest SW version directly from the repository in its current state.
 Link for those that do not want to use ```git```: https://github.com/troldal/OpenXLSX/archive/refs/heads/master.zip

+## (aral-matrix) 18 December 2024 - Bugfix for Issue #283 - shared strings cache was not cleared upon XLDocument::Close
+* BUGFIX XLDocument::close: shared strings cache is now being cleared on doc close, this addresses issue #283
+* zippy.hpp minor bugfix in ZipArchive::Close: m_IsOpen was not set to false

 ## (aral-matrix) 17 December 2024 - Added exemplary use of XLBorder to Examples/Demo10.cpp
 * in response to #309, added use of XLBorder to Demo10